You do not necessarily need a JLPT test if your reasons to study Japanese are travel, cultural aspects, or hobbies.

 How much does it cost?

-The cost of taking the JLPT test varies depending on the country and your target level.
+The JLPT test’s cost varies depending on the country and your target level.

 The cost is minimal compared to other language tests, such as CELI, DELF, TestDaF, HSK, and DELE.